NoahHenrikKleinschmidt/pyTermWindows/README.md

 # PyTermWindows

-This is `PyTermWindows` a `curses`-based library defining the basic `Window` and `ScrollWindow` classes to display data through a terminal window.
+This is `PyTermWindows` a `curses`-based package defining the basic `Window` and `ScrollWindow` classes to display data through a terminal window.
 The classes are proxies for an `curses.stdscr` (called _window_) and allow easy setup, and access to key properties.
 Also, through atrributes such as `next_line` or `first_line` they allow readable and dynamic content addition.

 The code of the `ScrollWindow` class was especially inspired by [mingrammer's great scroll window example](https://github.com/mingrammer/python-curses-scroll-example).
 If you are interested in learning more about scrolling terminal windows, check it out!